mikeizbicki/cmc-csci040/README.md

 | 60 > grade                       | F             |

 *CAVEAT:*
-In order to earn an A/A- in the class, you must also complete one of the following tasks.
+You must complete one of the following "caveat" tasks.
+The purpose of this task is to give you non-technical exposure to hacker culture.
+Because the task is non-technical, it will not be graded and will not contribute to the numerical score of your grade.
+But if you do not complete the task, then you will be docked one letter grade (e.g. an A- becomes a B-).

 1. Watch the following shows/movies about [cracking](http://www.catb.org/~esr/jargon/html/C/cracking.html) and [hacking](http://www.catb.org/~esr/jargon/html/H/hacker.html):